 The Bailey Family Nicaragua Fund

 Each year, the Program in Latin American and Caribbean Studies grants financial support through the Bailey Family Nicaragua Fund to a select group of students engaging in study in Latin America.
 The grants range in value from $500 to $2,500 and were established in 2007 through the generosity of Mr. Carl Bailey.
 The grants can contribute to the expenses of any of the following: travel, accommodation, and other expenses related to an approved project.
-Deadline for applications is at the end of April each year. click here to review the grant guidelines and application form.
+Deadline for applications is at the end of April each year.

 The Latin American and Caribbean Studies minor, an interdisciplinary program, offers students an opportunity to develop a focus on this multifaceted area of the world.